ShoreSalle/PhaseFieldPet/README.md

 ```bash
 - mpiexec -n 80 PhaseFieldPet -simplex -ts_type bdf -da_grid_x 256 -da_grid_y 256
  ```
 The example simulation result given in the associated paper is obtained with this execution.
-See the whole animation in [results](paper/).
+See the whole time evolution animation in [Results](Results/) folder.

 #### On a GPU (cuda based)
   ```bash